 A perennial bugaboo for consumer behavior researchers is that people act differently in the laboratory than in the marketplace.
 Some of it has to do with the nature of the study participants.
-Most laboratory experiments are conducted with college students, but store customers and potential donors range more widely in age.
+Most laboratory experiments are conducted with college students, while store customers and potential donors range more widely in age.
 And in the lab, the participants are often asked to pretend they’re spending their money or contributing to a charity, not actually doing it.

 Researchers at New York University and University of California-Berkeley decided to face down the bugaboo in their exploration of a consumer behavior phenomenon considered to be as stable as an anchor—the anchor effect: To decide if a price is high or low, shoppers set in their mind an anchor for what they consider to be a proper price.
 To have the customer purchase a higher-priced item, move the anchor point higher, it’s said.